campus for small-scale domestic-oriented care

 The building, techniques, and environment have all been fully developed within a BIM model.
 From the design competition in 2014, the client intended to develop a BIM model that would also be usable after completion, specifically for operations and maintenance.
 Thus, it had to be user-friendly for collaboration between the architect and the engineering office, and quick and efficient for use by the technical maintenance staff of Zorg Kortrijk.
 This led to the choice of LOD 300: geometrically accurate, but without excessive 3D visual details and technical data.
 Instead of including the latter in the model, all BIM objects are logically numbered and linked to a web link that leads directly to the corresponding technical data sheet.

 From the design process onward, the client began to reap the benefits of intensive BIM use.
-The director and project manager of the CPAS of Courtrijk were invited to our virtual reality room in Brussels, where they could freely navigate the 3D model using virtual reality goggles.
+The director and project manager of the CPAS of Kortrijk were invited to our virtual reality room in Brussels, where they could freely navigate the 3D model using virtual reality goggles.
 This was particularly decisive for the choice of window frame colors.

 Once the design was complete, we provided a 3D model for the first time as part of a tender, in the form of an IFC file.
 Bidders were allowed to use the 3D model to verify certain aspects and measurements, but it was agreed that the original plans, measurement reports, and specifications would remain the starting point.